 For example, your chatbot could be in the marketing inquiries section and redirect the conversation to the marketing team.

-Anne, in our example the marketing operator, will see the conversation popup in her Xenioo dashboard and can then engage with a one to one conversation with the user on any chatbot channel.
+Anne, in our example the marketing operator, will see the conversation popup in her Xenioo dashboard and can then engage in a one-to-one conversation with the user on any chatbot channel.

 Simultaneously, Andrew could be handling multiple conversations with users having tech problems.
 Once he solves all of the issues, he can then give back control to the chatbot and even redirect the conversation to a specific Behavior or Interaction.

 The possibilities are actually endless.